SciHun/organ-image-classification/README.md

-I collaborated on this study with my final-term pharmacy student, Hamet Peltek.
+I collaborated on this study with my final-term pharmacy student, 🔬Hamet Peltek.
 He actively contributed by writing code, performing data cleaning, and assisting with model assessments using JupyterLab.

 🧠 Organ Tissue Classification with CNN | PyTorch Project In this project, I developed a Convolutional Neural Network (CNN) model using Python and PyTorch to classify seven different human tissue types: brain, liver, heart, uterus, ovary, kidney, and lung.